Will carbon emissions defer the next Ice Age?

 UK lobby group the Global Warming Policy Foundation, cites a 1999 essay by astronomers Sir Fred Hoyle and Chandra Wickramasinghe, who argued that: “The renewal of ice-age conditions would render a large fraction of the world’s major food-growing areas inoperable, and so would inevitably lead to the extinction of most of the present human population.
 We must look to a sustained greenhouse effect to maintain the present advantageous world climate.
 This implies the ability to inject effective greenhouse gases into the atmosphere, the opposite of what environmentalists are erroneously advocating.”

-Clearly, the ongoing global warming debate is complicated by the suggestions that greenhouse gases might defer the next Ice Age and actually prove advantageous to the environment.
+Clearly, the ongoing climate change debate is complicated by the suggestions that greenhouse gases might defer the next Ice Age and actually prove advantageous to the environment.
 However, in the shorter-term the human species is adding carbon dioxide to an already warming climate to perpetuate economic growth and support an increasing human population, which is an unsustainable path that may well prove disastrous way before any future glaciation occurs.